 On 10 June 1942, the entire village of Lidice became an innocent victim of World War II.
-Visit the Lidice Memorial with humility in the place that death passed through.
-Men were shot, women and children were taken into concentration camps and the village was levelled to the ground.
+Today, the Lidice Memorial is located here, whose mission is to preserve the memory of the extermination of the village and the suffering of its citizens.

-Five years after the tragedy, 300 metres from the original village, the foundation stone of the new Lidice was laid.
-What houses were built there at that time?
-You can see one of them, House No. 116, with a guide.
+- Tip for you: Five years after the tragedy, 300 metres from the original village, the foundation stone of the new Lidice was laid.
+You can see for yourself what kind of houses were built here at that time if you head with a guide to the family house with the description number 116.
 The house is a part of the Lidice Memorial and contains the permanent ‘Building New Lidice’ exposition within its authentic spaces.

 The nearby Lidice Gallery displays the gifts to Lidice from artists from all over the world in the permanent ‘Remember Lidice’ exhibition.
 Temporary exhibitions take place on the first floor.
 From May to October, the marble gallery hall displays the current year of the Lidice International Children’s Art Exhibition.
 They also organise various cultural events, concerts and theatre performances.

 Between the new and old Lidice lies the Rose Orchard.
 The more than 24,000 rose bushes growing in the Rose Garden symbolise the men, women and children of Lidice.

 - Interesting fact: In 2015, the rose garden was awarded the Record of the Year at the Pelhřimov festival – for the highest number of rose bushes in one garden.
 The World Federation of Rose Societies bestowed the Award of Garden Excellence to it in the same year, which made it one of most important rose gardens in the world.